1on1pt/CMS_Home_Health_Compare_January_2023_Refresh_Analysis/README.md

 ### Home Health Star Ratings

 The focus of this analysis is to take a deeper dive into the **quality** and **patient survey** data that CMS has made publically available through its [Provider Data Catalog](https://data.cms.gov/provider-data/).
+CMS updates Home Health Compare on a quarterly basis.
+This analysis looks specifically at the data from the **January 2023 Care Compare Refresh**.

+Care Compare provides tools, including **star ratings** that summarize various current health care provider performance measures.
+There are two types of home health star ratings:

+1. Quality of Patient Care Star Ratings
+2. Patient Survey Star Ratings